digmunhoz/aws-cur-v2-processor/README.md

 make stop
 ```

-### Processing Parquet Files
+### Processing Parquet Files Locally
-Place your .parquet files in the parquet_files directory.
+Place your .parquet files in a directory formatted as BILLING_PERIOD=YYYY-MM.
 After processing, the files will be renamed with the .processed extension.
+Make sure to organize your files accordingly to ensure proper processing.

 ## Configuration Variables